mattes3/ddd-live-vorschlagswesen/tasks/prd-vorschlag-hinzufuegen.md

    - Possible Time Frame (moeglicherZeitrahmen)
    - Non-Implementation Consequences (nichtUmsKonsequenzen)

-2. The UI must validate all fields before allowing submission.
+2. The server must validate all fields after submission and return a partial with the validation errors (if any).

 3. Upon successful submission, a new proposal must be created in the database with the Zustand "NEU".